• Skip to main content

 keala kanas open letter ad

-He calls articles about him that have “scam” in their title “click bait”, saying that the authors of those articles are simply trying to make a commission on another product.
+In this ad, Keala Kanae goes through Google’s top search results to find articles that review his platforms.
+He calls out articles about him that have “scam” in their title as click bait, saying that the authors of those articles are simply trying to make a commission on another product.

-And it’s also important to note that his own ad with the words “Keala Kanae” and “scam” in the title is aimed at selling his products.
+It’s also important to note that his own ad with the words “Keala Kanae” and “scam” in the title is aimed at selling his products.

 Final Thoughts

-Are you looking into Fullstaq Marketer and can’t shake the “I don’t know about this” feeling?
+Were you an AWOL Academy member?
+How much did you end up spending?
+Were you satisfied with your results?
+Are you looking into Fullstaq Marketer and Digital Freelancer and can’t shake the “I don’t know about this” feeling?
 Let me know in the comments section below!
 Ask any questions you have!

 I always respond and I look forward to hearing from you!